Veeva Systems

 Bearish

-• Premium Valuation Despite Correction: Even after the steep decline, Veeva's trailing P/E of 36.72x and P/S of 10.44x represent a significant premium to the broader market and many software peers.
-This leaves the stock vulnerable to further multiple compression if growth continues to slow or if investor sentiment remains risk-averse.
+- Elevated Valuation Despite Correction: Even after the crash, the trailing P/E of 36.72x and Price-to-Sales of 10.44x remain elevated compared to many software peers.
+This leaves the stock vulnerable to further multiple compression if growth continues to slow.

 VEEV Technical Analysis